Ariel view of Queenstown on the South Island in New Zealand

 The clouds crowd into the valley and the wind whips up.
 We fly across the shallow waters, twisting and turning around sandbanks and roaring past the location where Isengard in the Lord of the Rings was filmed.

 We penetrate a fair way up the river to stop in a magical inlet of deep turquoise water and sculpted rocks.
-The driver gives each of us a small piece of the local jade that is still gathered from the river by the Maori and carved into jewelry.
+The driver gives each of us a small piece of the local jade that is still gathered from the river by the Māori and carved into jewelry.

-I plan to buy a piece of jade in Hokitika on the west coast where I’ve been told many of the workshops are located.
+I plan to buy a piece of jade in Hokitika on the West Coast where I’ve been told many of the workshops are located.

 We roar back down the estuary, reaching speeds of 90 kilometers an hour.
 The sharp, cold wind exhilarates corners of my brain I’ve allowed to become far too preoccupied with work.
 One of the great joys of travel is the opportunity to wipe away cares and live in the present.
 Wind, sun, and spray command total attention.